herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 ## Conclusion

 This analysis provides a quantitative assessment of Aave V3's protocol-level bad debt risk exposure.
-The **99% VaR of $1.43 billion** represents the modeled liquidation shortfall under severe but plausible daily market stress, based on:
+The **99% VaR of $24.4 million** (0.10% of collateral) represents the modeled liquidation shortfall under severe but plausible daily market stress, based on:

-- Top 1,000 borrowers representing $23.5B in collateral
+- Top 1,000 borrowers representing $23.8B in collateral
 - 90 days of empirical volatility and correlation data (24 assets)
 - 10,000 Monte Carlo scenarios with correlated price shocks
 - 1-day VaR horizon (industry standard)

-**Key Insight**: The tight distribution (std dev = $33M) and baseline (mean = $1.35B) indicate that risk is **driven by the LT-haircut gap**, not scenario-dependent price movements.
-Users operating at maximum leverage create a structural shortfall that persists across diverse market conditions.
+- **Proper E-Mode handling**: User's E-Mode category used for LT calculation (92-95% vs 75-83% base)

+**Key Insight**: The low VaR ($24.4M) demonstrates that Aave V3's E-Mode feature effectively reduces protocol risk.
+Most large borrowers use E-Mode 1 (ETH correlated) with 95% LT, leaving only a 5% haircut gap.
+The remaining bad debt of $14.6M at current prices comes from just 5 users:
+- Users not in E-Mode who could be (sUSDe with 75% base LT)
+- Users with PT tokens as primary collateral (0.10% base LT by design)

 **Model Limitations**: This analysis uses Gaussian assumptions and does not fully capture fat-tail events (LST depegs, flash crashes, liquidity crises).
 Actual tail risk may exceed these estimates during extreme market stress.
+However, given the low baseline VaR, even 2-3× higher tail risk would remain manageable.

 ---

-## Unsure
+## Technical Notes

-1. But like some position is still HF < 1 but there doesn't seem to be more liquidation to push to > 1, what is that?

-  I understand a bit about the nature of the partial liquidation of AAVE  where MaxRepay = CloseFactor × UserDebt

-   I assume that its probably not profitable for liquidator to liquidate these position.
-Which could be due to
-  - Slippage
-  - Gas & Mev cost
-  - Liquidation bonus
-  - Liquidity depth

-  But its just mean these position are just hanging there in aave, ticking?
-Not an issue?
+### Why only 5 users are underwater (with E-Mode)?

+With proper E-Mode LT handling, 995 of 1,000 top borrowers have HF > 1.0.
+The 5 underwater users are:

+1. **User with sUSDe collateral (E-Mode 0)**: $7.3M bad debt
+   - Could switch to E-Mode 2 (sUSDe Stablecoins) for 92% LT instead of 75% base LT
+   - Would become healthy (HF > 1.0) immediately

+2. **Users with PT tokens as primary collateral**: $6.7M bad debt combined
+   - PT tokens have 0.10% base LT by design (yield tokens)
+   - Should be used in E-Mode for proper LT (92-93%)
+   - Without E-Mode, they appear 99.9% underwater

+3. **User with wrong E-Mode**: $119K bad debt
+   - In E-Mode 26 (weETH/wstETH) but borrowing USDC
+   - E-Mode LT doesn't apply correctly to stablecoin debt

-2. Why do HIGHER prices produce HIGHER bad debt?
+### Why do HIGHER prices produce HIGHER bad debt?

-  This is a bit confusing to me.
-Ultimately this comes down to how we model the price shock and the dynamics of continuos liquidation that wasn't really modeled.
+For the 5 underwater users, their bad debt = debt - recoverable_collateral.
+When all correlated assets move up together, this absolute gap scales proportionally.
+However, this is a small effect since only 5 users are underwater.

 ---

-**Analysis Date**: December 2, 2025
+**Analysis Date**: December 12, 2025
-**Data Sources**: The Graph (Aave V3 Subgraph), CoinGecko API (24 assets) **Simulation**: 10,000 scenarios × 1,000 users = 10 million solvency calculations
-**Code Repository**: See `README.md` for setup instructions and `DATABASE_SCHEMA.md` for data queries
+**Data Sources**: The Graph (Aave V3 Subgraph), CoinGecko API (24 assets), DeFiLlama API (PT tokens) **Simulation**: 10,000 scenarios × 1,000 users = 10 million solvency calculations **E-Mode Categories**: 33 categories fetched from The Graph **Code Repository**: See `README.md` for setup instructions and `DATABASE_SCHEMA.md` for data queries